How Do Hybrid Electric Cars Work?

 Electric traction motor: Using power from the traction battery pack, this motor drives the vehicle's wheels.
 Some vehicles use motor generators that perform both the drive and regeneration functions.

-Fuel tank (gasoline): Stores gasoline on board the vehicle until it's needed by the engine.
+Fuel tank (gasoline): This tank stores gasoline on board the vehicle until it's needed by the engine.

 Power electronics controller: This unit manages the flow of electrical energy delivered by the traction battery, controlling the speed of the electric traction motor and the torque it produces.